danveloper/ratpack-workflow/README.md

 Quick Start
 ===

-The project ships with a [WorkflowModule](https://github.com/danveloper/ratpack-workflow/blob/master/src/main/java/com/danveloper/ratpack/workflow/guice/WorkflowModule.java) that you'll need to incorporate into your project.
-It supplies the handlers that you can use to RESTfully retrieve details about a specific work or flow operation.
+The project ships with an extension to the regular Ratpack server specification.
+Nothing about your application needs to change except the class from which you import the `RatpackServer`.
+The below example shows importing the Groovy DSL from the `GroovyRatpackWorkflow` class, instead of Ratpack's `Groovy` class.

 ```groovy
 @Grab('com.danveloper.ratpack.workflow:ratpack-workflow-groovy:0.1-SNAPSHOT')